Written by Shire Lyon on Apr 13 , 2023

 What is paid search marketing?

-Originally, these ads appeared in the search results when a user typed a search query into their browser.
-(Image: Adobe)
+These ads appear in the search results when a user enters a search query into their browser.

 Globally, paid search advertising runs on two leading platforms, Google and Microsoft, with other more niche platforms dominating regions such as China.